ryanstraits/ryanstraits.github.io/_posts/2018-05-20-part-4-life-in-the-future.md

 ---

-Speaking of parenthood...that's what we'll be covering next week!
+Speaking of parenthood...that's what we'll be covering [next](/2018/06/18/part-5-forever-summer.html)!
 Tune in then.

 Miss a previous post?